New-England-Weather-Balloon-Society/Tiny4FSK/README.md

  - Digikey for being our part sourcing site

 ## License
-Both the software and documentation are under the MIT license, and the hardware is licensed with the OSHW Open Source Hardware license.
+Both the software and documentation are under the MIT license, and the hardware is to be licensed soon.